gregorbj/Archive-VisionEval/sources/modules/VEHouseholdTravel/inst/module_docs/ApplyDvmtReductions.md

 # ApplyDvmtReductions Module
-### November 12, 2018
+### November 21, 2018

 This module applies the computed proportional reductions in household DVMT due to the application of travel demand management programs and the diversion of single-occupant vehicle travel to bicycles, electric bicycles, or other light-weight vehicles.
+It also computes added bike trips due to the diversion.

 ## Model Parameter Estimation